ABC-iRobotics/ur-webmonitor/README.md

 1. Run 'node index.js' in the cloned repository folder
 2. Open a browser and type http://localhost

+## Acknowledgement
+We acknowledge the financial support of this work by the Hungarian State and the European Union under the  EFOP-3.6.1-16-2016-00010 project.

 ## Bugs, feature requests, etc
 Please use the [GitHub issue tracker][].